strash12/AdamPluto/README.md

 **Testing PlutoSDR Drivers**

-*Open a new terminal (in your VM) and type the following commands:*
+*Open a new terminal and type the following commands:*
 ```
 python3
 import adi